Nutgrass (Nut Sedge) in Canberra Lawns: How I Identify, Prevent, and Control It

 • Targeted professional control (wider spread): I treat during active growth, then return for follow-ups.
 Timing and repeat visits are essential because of tubers.

-Common mistakes I fix
+Common mistakes we fix

 • Pulling tops only: Leaves tubers behind and makes the patch worse.